eyacquah/streaming-code-generator/README.md

     2. Update Configuration (if necessary)

-The app/config.py file reads environment variables.
-Ensure any other configurations are set appropriately.
+Ensure any other configurations are set appropriately in the app/config.py file.

 Usage